cwtdrinkup/about/sponsoring.md

 ## How to sign up

-If you are still interested in sponsoring or have any questions, please email kat - at - craftsmanship.dev with the following details:
+If you are still interested in sponsoring or have any questions, please email kat - at - katze.codes with the following details:

 - Date to sponsor (see open dates list below)
 - Primary contact info (email and phone - in case we can't find each other)